-If you’d like to try jogging, start with walking before adding jogging.
+If you’d like to try jogging, start with walking, and gradually introduce jogging as you become fitter.
 Jog for a short distance to begin, and don’t go too fast.
 Gradually increase the distance you cover, and your pace.

 As with walking, to jog, your only requirement is comfortable clothing and the right shoes.

 On average, for every 60 minutes you jog, you will burn between 515 and 630 calories.

 The elliptical trainer offers a total body workout that will improve your cardiovascular fitness and help you to lose weight.

 The average number of calories burned on an elliptical machine is 54o to 800 every 60 minutes.